PaloAltoNetworks/terraform-templates/aws_elb_autoscale/README.md

 # PreRequisites for Using the Terraform Template

+## Configure and setup the S3 Buckets with the Bootstrap and Lambda Code
+   This is described in Section 1 below.

 ### Identify the right AMI ID's for the PAN FW (depending on the license type desired)

     This can be found at: